Crappy presentations logo

 A well-designed presentation and script are crucial elements that enhance stage presence by working as supporting elements rather than distractions.
 Through proper scripting, minimalist design, and organized visuals, presenters can maintain better flow, create stronger memory hooks, and build confidence.

-You’ve probably heard this before- Stage presence is everything, and it’s true.
+Stage presence is everything, and it’s true.
 How you command attention, your energy, your expressions, the connection you build with the audience, it all matters.
 But here's something that doesn't get talked about enough- your presentation slides and your script have a huge role to play too.
 Think about it.
 You could have all the charisma in the world, but if your audience is stuck squinting at a cluttered, text-heavy slide behind you, their attention quickly shifts from you to deciphering your mess.

 Let’s break it down properly.